KHortonMC/L10-ListAdventures/README.md

 C) Add a 'boost' resource that temporarily increases the maneuvering speed of the Space Shuttle.

-D) Change the spawn logic so that Asteroids are more likely to spawn that resources.
+D) Change the spawn logic so that Asteroids are more likely to spawn than resources.

 E) Add a missile class that can be spawned by the space shuttle to destroy asteroids!